Back to Articles

 • This address received all the 119,419,656.00464880 ALEX tokens and 1,000,000 STX in order to extract liquidity from it

-• Swapped 500,000 STX for 69,576.690635 USDA on Arkadiko (nonce 3) and then proceeded to swap the resulting USDA for 67,213.993504 aeUSDC (nonce 5) which it then sent to SP1SNT6GK28RWFHDZEQ4510MDC80XH2DANN553KZ4 for bridging (nonce 8)
+• Swapped 500,000 STX for 69,576.690635 USDA on Arkadiko (nonce 3) and then swapped the resulting USDA for 67,213.993504 aeUSDC (nonce 5) which it then sent to SP1SNT6GK28RWFHDZEQ4510MDC80XH2DANN553KZ4 for bridging (nonce 8)

-• Attempted to supply the entire 119,419,656.00464880 ALEX amount into Zest so they could then borrow against it to extract liquidity from Zest while the hack itself was not yet priced-in (nonce 9)
+• Attempted to supply the entire 119,419,656.00464880 ALEX amount into Zest so they could then borrow against it to extract liquidity from Zest while the hack itself was not yet priced-in (nonce 9).

-- The attacker, however, did manage to supply 17,700,554.5978962 ALEX tokens (nonce 10 and 11), which is only 14.8% of the stolen ALEX tokens
+• The attacker did manage to supply 17,700,554.5978962 ALEX tokens (nonce 10 and 11), which is 14.8% of the stolen ALEX tokens.

-- With this collateral, the attacker borrowed 1.86533972 sBTC (nonce 13) and sent it to SP2VCNXGRZCBTP8E9MQ6DJPFVXRBPWBN63FE06A1M for extraction
+• With this collateral, the attacker borrowed 1.86533972 sBTC (nonce 13) and sent it to SP2VCNXGRZCBTP8E9MQ6DJPFVXRBPWBN63FE06A1M for extraction.

-• The remaining 500,000 STX of the initially sent million was sent back to SP2VCNXGRZCBTP8E9MQ6DJPFVXRBPWBN63FE06A1M to be extracted using a different method
+• The remaining 500,000 STX of the initially sent million was sent back to SP2VCNXGRZCBTP8E9MQ6DJPFVXRBPWBN63FE06A1M to be extracted using a different method.

-• At this point, the leftover 100719101.4067526 ALEX tokens, which the hacker didn’t off-ramp yet, were burned by an emergency ALEX Governance Proposal 517 (AGP)
+• At this point, the leftover 100,719,101.4067526 ALEX tokens, which the hacker didn’t off-ramp yet, were burned by an emergency ALEX Governance Proposal 517 (AGP).

 0xe8a2cb2bfc0a1a716c43ab9fd5862c59e0ad76fd